30secondstofly/engineering-policy/self-assessment.md

 1. What is our lead generation process?
 Are we measuring the ROI on different methods and adjusting accordingly, or spraying and praying?
 2. Have we thought through our interview process & pipeline?
 Do we have the right experience to vet candidates?
 If not, how do we compensate for this?
 Do we follow up on references?
 3. Once a hire is made, do we have a trial period?
 How long is it?
 Are expectations clearly communicated and performance measured?
+4. How do we make sure selected candidates feel passionate and willing to give blood, sweat and tears from the very beginning?
+Who is responsible for making the new team member passionate after he is selected?